day8/re-com/README.md

 ## Dependencies

-The following external dependencies exist for this component library:

-### Bootstrap
+These components make use of the following libraries:

-[Bootstrap](http://getbootstrap.com) is a CSS/JavaScript library, but we're just using it for the CSS styling.
+ * [Bootstrap](http://getbootstrap.com) is a CSS/JavaScript library, but we're just using it for the CSS styling.

-#### Reagent

-[Reagent](http://holmsand.github.io/reagent) is a ClojureScript wrapper for the [Facebook React](http://facebook.github.io/react) library which is used to build web-based user interfaces.
+ * [Reagent](http://holmsand.github.io/reagent) is a ClojureScript wrapper for the [Facebook React](http://facebook.github.io/react) library which is used to build web-based user interfaces.